saravan-patidar/FoodChef/README.md

 # FoodChef - React Food Ordering App! 🚀

 [FoodChef](https://main--foodeatenchef.netlify.app/)

+  [  Note: please use cors policy extension in chrome]

     Welcome to FoodChef, a React-based food ordering web application inspired by popular platforms like Swiggy.
     This project is a demonstration of my skills in React development, showcasing a user-friendly interface,